Grüezi, welcome into my artistic research

 Phase 4: July – October 2025

-After half a year of playing with these forms, improvising in the studio, and not yet feeling ready to fix the material, I realised that I was struggling to make choreographic decisions.
+After half a year of playing with these forms, improvising in the studio, sharing material with other dancers, and reflecting on it, I still did not feel ready to fix the material.
+I realised that I was struggling to make choreographic decisions.
 I had a hard time connecting the floor-based material with the standing material, and understanding how one state could transform into the other.

 15.10.2025